Awak Kuier

-Awak Sabit Bior Kuier (born 19 August 2001) is a Finnish professional basketball player who competes for Galatasaray in the Turkish Women's Basketball Super League and in the EuroCup Women, and for the Dallas Wings of the Women's National Basketball Association (WNBA).
+Awak Sabit Bior Kuier (born 19 August 2001) is a Finnish professional basketball player who competes for the Dallas Wings of the Women's National Basketball Association (WNBA), and for Galatasaray in the Turkish Women's Basketball Super League and in the EuroCup Women.
 She competes internationally for the Finnish national team.
 Selected by the Wings with the second overall pick in the 2021 WNBA draft, she was the second Finnish player in the history of the league after Taru Tuukkanen to be drafted, and she became the first Finnish player to play in the WNBA in May 2021.

+In April 2026, Kuier signed a one-year deal with the Dallas Wings ahead of the 2026 WNBA season.

 Career

 Peli-Karhut (2016–2017)

 Growing up in the city of Kotka, Kuier was discovered for basketball by a neighbour at age 10, when she stood already 180 cm tall.
 The man contacted Mikko Kokkola, who was coaching basketball at the local Peli-Karhut, and Kokkola invited her to practice.
 Kuier joined the club.
 She was named the U16-league Player of the Season in 2015–16.
 She debuted in top-tier Naisten Korisliiga with PeKa first team in the 2016–17 season.
 At the age of 14, a video of her dunking went viral online.